 You’ll need to respond to the summons by the given deadline.
 In Arkansas, that deadline is typically 30 days from the time that you received it.
 If you don’t reply, the court may issue a “default judgment,” meaning that the plaintiff wins the case and the defendant is required to meet their demands.
 You could even have your wages garnished or personal property seized.
 Once a default judgment is issued, you can no longer contest the case.

 You can reply to a summons yourself, but it’s not typically recommended.
 Unless the summons is to small claims court, we strongly recommend consulting a lawyer.
 Drafting a response can be very complex.
 Your answer must follow a specific outline, and it should answer all allegations listed in the complaint.
 If you don’t specifically deny an allegation in your response, it may be deemed “admitted,” as though you admitted it was true.

 If you received a summons, you have options.
 An experienced lawyer will help you determine which option will be best for you and your family.

 Taylor King Law: On Your Side, By Your Side

 Do you need legal representation?
 Are you looking for an attorney you can trust?
 Call Taylor King Law today.
 With more than two decades of experience and offices across Arkansas, you can trust Taylor King to be On Your Side, By Your Side.

-If you have questions, you can begin with a FREE, no-obligation consultation.
+If you have questions, you can begin with a FREE, no-obligation consultation online.
 Call 1-800-CAR WRECK or visit our website at www.taylorkinglaw.com to contact our expert legal team.